Qihoo360/evpp/docs/quick_start_win32_vs2015.md

 Note 1: We have modified the source code of libevent-release-2.1.8-stable as bellow:

 1. libevent-release-2.1.8-stable/CMakeList.txt : Add 'set(EVENT__DISABLE_OPENSSL ON)' to disable OPENSSL support
-2. libevent-release-2.1.8-stable/cmake/VersionViaGit.cmake : Delete or comment the tow lines: 'find_package(Git)' and 'include(FindGit)'
+2. libevent-release-2.1.8-stable/cmake/VersionViaGit.cmake : Delete or comment the two lines: 'find_package(Git)' and 'include(FindGit)'

 ### Compile evpp